teusH/MySense/docs/display.md

 * use the Richard Hull's luma modules.
 * fix for I2C: display suddenly and sometimes displays from bottum up.

+## the Display (RGB led) server
+The display server listens on localhost port 2017 for incoming line based commands.
+Use eg `echo MyCommand | nc -w 2 localhost 2017`.
+MyCommand may be a text line.
+This text is fed to the oled display.
+The display will scroll if the text exceeds the display size.
+A bar in the text will delay the horizontal scroll longer.
+The text line may have attributes as eg `<clear>text line one` (clear display first).
+The `-y` command line option will define the oled Y/B (yellow/blue) use (first text line is yellow).

+The server will also be able to light the RGB led.
+Eg `<led color=red secs=1.5>` will light the red red for 1.5 seconds.
+The `secs` argument is optional as secs=0 (led not turned off).
+RGB led handling is enabled by the `-rgb` command line argument.
+The RGB pinnumbers have to be defined as GPIO numbers, default GPIO 17 R, GPIO 27 G, GPIO 22 B (pin board numbers: 11 R, 13 G, 15 B).
+Grpound eg board pinnr 9.
+RGB led use allows simple feed back e.g. red on error, green on data transaction, yellow on startup, etc.

 ### hardware
 * Adafruit SSD1306  display  € 22.85 (Kiwi or SOS Solutions) or via China: € 2.-.
 * GPIO: Cables to hook it up to 3.3V, Gnd, GPIO as follows: